pluralsight/guides/draft/software-engineering-best-practices/using-git-and-github-on-windows/article.md

 ### Creating your first remote repository

-On Github let's create a new repository (button **New repository** on your dashboard).
+On GitHub let's create a new repository (button **New repository** on your dashboard).
 Enter a name.
 It should not have spaces or special characters, as it will be part of the URL of your new repo.
 You can leave the rest of the options at their defaults.

 You will be taken to the main page of your repository, that don't have any files yet.